Welcome to today's edition of the Rush 24-7 podcast.

 We've got Medicaid.

-We've got Medicare, we've got Obamacare.
+We've got Obamacare.

-We've got we are drowning.
+We've got, we are drowning.

 We're going broke, folks, in the amount of money we are spending on health care for people.

-Paying some sort of welfare for a growing number of people.
+The nation is literally going broke paying some sort of welfare for a growing number of people.

 We cannot afford it.